mvt-project/mvt/docs/ios/records.md

 This JSON file is created by mvt-ios' `ChromeHistory` module.
 The module extracts records from a SQLite database located at */private/var/mobile/Containers/Data/Application/\*/Library/Application Support/Google/Chrome/Default/History*, which contains a history of URL visits.

-If indicators a provided through the command-line, they are checked against the visited URL.
+If indicators are provided through the command-line, they are checked against the visited URL.
 Any matches are stored in *chrome_history_detected.json*.

 ---